zalando/engineering-principles/README.md

 Strive for immutability whenever possible.
 An object is immutable if its state cannot be modified.
 Immutable things are automatically thread-safe, without requiring synchronization.
 Overall, immutability tends to result in fewer bugs and makes it easier to prove a program correct.

 #### Idempotent
 Whenever possible and reasonable, make service endpoints [idempotent](https://en.wikipedia.org/wiki/Idempotence#Computer_science_meaning), so that an operation produces the same result even when it’s executed multiple times.
-This allows clients to safely retry operations in case of (external) failures.
+This allows clients to safely retry operations in case of timeouts due to service processing or network failures.

 ### Development
 Some general guidelines for how we think a development team should work.